yangfangs/physpetools/README.rst

     Print help message and exits.

 -i
-    Input a TXT file contain the abbreviated species names are same with KEGG species abbreviation.
+    Input a TXT file contain the species names (abbreviated names) are same with KEGG species abbreviation.

 -o
     A directory include output data (tree files).
 The default output data name is Outdata.

 -t
-    Specify the number of processing threads (CPUs) to use for PhySpeTree to reconstruct phylogenetic tree.
+    Specify the number of processing threads (CPUs) to reconstruct phylogenetic tree.
 The default is 1.

 --hcp

-    The hcp (highly conserved protein) mode is use conserved proteins to reconstruct phylogenetic tree.
-The default mode is hcp.
+    Specify the hcp (highly conserved protein) method to reconstruct phylogenetic tree.
+The default method is hcp.

 --ehcp

-    The ehcp (highly conserved protein) mode is use highly conserved proteins and extend highly protein (users provide) to reconstruct phylogenetic tree.
+    The ehcp mode is use highly conserved proteins with extend highly conserved protein (users provide) to reconstruct phylogenetic tree.

 --srna

-    The 16srna (16 ssu RNA) mode is use 16s RNA data to reconstruct phylogenetic tree.
+    The srna (SSU rRNA) method is use SSU rRNA data to reconstruct phylogenetic tree.

 --esrna

-    The 16srna (16 SSU RNA) mode is use 16s SSU RNA data and extend 16s SSU RNA (users provide) to reconstruct phylogenetic tree.
+    The esrna mode is use SSU RNA sequence with extend SSU RNA sequence (users provide) to reconstruct phylogenetic tree.

 Advance options